Ah salam aluykum. In Arabic that mean “Hello,” or more precisely, “Peace be upon you.” It’s been almost a year since I’ve posted an entry

 Saudi Arabia in the Persian Gulf.

-here was one of the best decisions I’ve ever made.
+without a doubt, moving here was one of the best decisions I’ve ever made.

 I still enjoy my job at the Central Planning Office (CPO) in downtown Doha, the capital and largest city in Qatar.
 I do computer mapping